MTASZTAKI/ApertusVR/README.md

 ## About
-ApertusVR has a loosly coupled structure in order to easily configure the engine capabilities and run these configuration instances on different machines and connect them together via internet.
+ApertusVR has a loosely coupled structure in order to easily configure the engine capabilities and run these configuration instances on different machines and connect them together via internet.